angeldollface/zeppo/README.markdown

 - Removed the `reverseArray` function.
 - Removed the `testAll` function.
-- Added unit tests with Jest.
+- Added unit tests with Deno.
 - Added a function to check whether a string is a hexadecimal number or not.
 - Rewrote the project in Typescript.
+- Migrated this project from Node.js to Deno.
 - Relicensed the project under the [DSL v1](https://github.com/angeldollface/doll-software-license).

 ## NOTE :scroll: